SoundExchange

-Overseen by a board of directors composed of artists, artist representatives, and sound recording copyright owners, SoundExchange is also an advocate for music licensing reform.
-As of 2020 it had paid more than $6 billion to recording artists and rights owners.

 History

 SoundExchange was created as a division of the RIAA in 2000.
 In 2001, major record labels and artists agreed on a standard for paying royalties earned from cable and satellite music services, and SoundExchange made its first payment, distributing $5.2 million in royalties to recording artists and labels.
 In 2002, four years after the Digital Millennium Copyright Act granted webcasters an automatic license to play copyrighted music provided that a royalty was paid, a lengthy arbitration process was concluded, and a royalty rate was set.
 SoundExchange was spun off from the RIAA and became an independent non-profit corporation in 2003.

 SoundExchange's first executive director was John Simson, a musician, attorney, and artist manager.
 Simson left the organization in 2011 and was replaced by Michael Huppe.
 In 2018 it was announced that the organization had extended his contract through 2021.
 He also serves as the chairman of the board of SXWorks, a subsidiary created by SoundExchange following its acquisition of the Canadian Musical Reproduction Rights Association (CMRRA).
 SXWorks provides administration and back office services to publishers to support multiple licensing configurations.

 In 2012, the company announced that it had paid over $1 billion in royalties since 2003.
 As of 2018, it had paid more than $5 billion, with recording artists and rights holders paid $884 million in 2016 alone.

 In 2021, the company expanded royalty collections to include Private copying levy royalties, which was previously collected by the Alliance of Artists and Recording Companies (AARC) since 1993.
 AARC ceased operations at the end of 2021.

+On October 18, 2024, SoundExchange partnered with the Societies' Council for the Collective Management of Performers' Rights (SCAPR) to issue international performer numbers (IPNs), becoming the first non-member neighboring rights collective to do so.

 Purpose

 SoundExchange exists to administer statutory licenses for sound recording copyrights, primarily through the collection and distribution of royalties for sound recording performances occurring under the jurisdiction of federal law.
+An administrative fee is deducted from royalties before they are distributed, with the remainder divided between the performing artists on a given recording, and the copyright owner of that recording.
+As of 2023, the organization collects more than $1 billion annually for distribution.

 SoundExchange handles the following duties with respect to statutory licenses: